 Rome is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.8 months, from June 28 to September 21, with an average temperature above 74°F. The day of the year with the warmest water is August 11, with an average temperature of 78°F.
+The time of year with warmer water lasts for 2.8 months, from June 29 to September 22, with an average temperature above 74°F. The month of the year in Rome with the warmest water is August, with an average temperature of 77°F.

-The time of year with cooler water lasts for 4.4 months, from December 15 to April 28, with an average temperature below 61°F. The day of the year with the coolest water is February 26, with an average temperature of 57°F.
+The time of year with cooler water lasts for 4.4 months, from December 16 to April 29, with an average temperature below 61°F. The month of the year in Rome with the coolest water is February, with an average temperature of 57°F.

 To characterize how pleasant the weather is in Rome throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Rome for general outdoor tourist activities are from early May to mid July and from late August to early October, with a peak score in the first week of June.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Rome for general outdoor tourist activities are from mid May to mid July and from late August to early October, with a peak score in the second week of June.